 - Hang near a window for natural light and relaxing views.

-These chairs bring instant chill vibes to small RV corners—IMO, one of the most creative uses of vertical space.
+These chairs bring instant calm to small RV corners, one of the most creative uses of vertical space I’ve come across.

 17. Over-the-Door or Pull-Down Storage Racks

 Over-the-door racks and pull-down storage keep essentials within reach without taking up more floor area.
-Think spices, toiletries, or small electronics—even shoes can find a spot up high!
+Think spices, toiletries, or small electronics, and even shoes can find a spot up high.
+This idea shines in narrow bathrooms or galley-style kitchens where space is at a premium.

 Small Space Tricks